HenrikBengtsson/matrixStats/revdep/problems.md

     ```
     Found the following hidden files and directories:
       .travis.yml
     These were most likely included in error.
-See section 'Package
+See section ‘Package
-    structure' in the 'Writing R Extensions' manual.
+    structure’ in the ‘Writing R Extensions’ manual.
     ```

-*   checking installed package size ...
-NOTE
-    ```
-      installed size is 10.4Mb
-      sub-directories of 1Mb or more:
-        R         1.3Mb
-        data      6.8Mb
-        extdata   1.7Mb
-    ```

 *   checking DESCRIPTION meta-information ...
 NOTE
     ```
     Packages listed in more than one of Depends, Imports, Suggests, Enhances:
-      'Biobase' 'minfi' 'lattice' 'matrixStats'
+      ‘Biobase’ ‘minfi’ ‘lattice’ ‘matrixStats’
     A package should be listed in only one of these fields.
     ```